rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_cache/README.md

 To specify module for caching you should use `cache_module` configuration item and specify start args with `cache_module_args`.
+Start args should be list of arguments passed to module `start_link` function

     [{rabbitmq_auth_backend_cache, [{cache_module, rabbit_auth_backend_ets_segmented},
                                     {cache_module_args, [10000]}]}].